sean-parent/notebook/better-code-class/99-discussion-notes.md

 destructor, copy- and move-assignment operators must be written to deal with moved-from states.
 Every other public operation can depend on invariants being satisfied, but not these three.

+- A Big-O difference means “in practice it matters.”